Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Preliminary lemmas

 \end{prop} We will refer to the previous proposition or more precisely to equation \eqref{eqparallelograme} as the $d$-dimensional cube-rule.
-Note that this lemma is a corollary of the fact that if $\omega $ is above then $w$ can be written as the weighted sum of $\Z_{p_i}$-cosets with rational coefficients, see Corollary 3.4 in \cite{negyen}.
+Note that Proposition \ref{prophypercube} is a corollary of Corollary 3.4 in \cite{negyen}, that is formulated below. \begin{lem} Let $w$ be an element of the group ring $\Z[\Z_m]$ with nonnegative coefficients.
+Assume $\Phi_m \mid m_{\omega}$. \begin{enumerate} \item Then $w$ can be written as the weighted sum of $\Z_{p_i}$-cosets with rational coefficients. \item If $m=pq$, where $p$ and $q$ are different primes, then $w$ can be written as the $\Z_p$-cosets and $\Z_q$-cosets with nonnegative integer coefficients. \end{enumerate} \end{lem} In fact, the coefficients in Lemma \ref{lem0603} \ref{item:lem0603a} can be chosen to be integers.